Funding Opportunities

 Students in science and technology at the master’s and doctoral levels can apply for a merit-based scholarship through the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) Program.

-QEII-GSST awards are based on the number of your consecutive terms of studies within an academic year:
+QEII-GSST awards are based on the number of your consecutive terms of studies within an academic year.
+They are typically awarded to students with research projects, not the course-based MSc Geology - Applied Mineral Exploration program.

 Internal Support